2100 Pacific Avenue, Atlantic City, NJ 08401 NJBIA Event Team Email

 Ms. Sumpter serves on the board of trustees for Saint Elizabeth University and is a board member for Mayo Performing Arts Center (MPAC), Girl Scouts of Northern New Jersey, and New Jersey Morris-Sussex-Warren Workforce Development Board.
 She has been recognized among the NJBIZ Best 50 Women in Business and as a Woman of Achievement awardee by the Girls Scouts of Northern New Jersey.

 Ms. Sumpter earned her Bachelor of Science degree in Business Administration from the University of North Carolina at Charlotte and a master’s degree in Human Resources Development from Villanova University.

-For over 25 years, Cal has been teaching, training and coaching professionals and business owners to improve both their business performance and their personal performance.
-With C-level expertise spanning a broad range of industries and operational experience with Fortune 100 companies to sole proprietorship, he brings an exceptional breadth of understanding to help his clients excel in their sales and management roles.
+For over 25 years, Cal has been teaching, training and coaching professionals and business owners to improve both their business performance and their personal performance.; With C-level sales expertise spanning a broad range of industries and operational experience with Fortune 100 companies to sole proprietorship, he brings an exceptional breadth of understanding to help his clients excel in their sales and management roles.